Are you interested in buying a new car? If so, you’re likely also wondering how much you can get if you sell or trade in your current vehicle.

 Retail Value

 Retail value refers to the asking price that a dealership or private seller advertises a used car for when selling it to the general public.
 It’s different from the wholesale or trade value and takes into account several factors, including market demand and dealer reputation (as well as contributors like make, model, mileage, etc.).
+Typically, retail value > trade value > wholesale value, reflecting the costs and risks borne by dealerships.

 Get a Real Market Value for Your Car